coachworld-cj-coin/bitcoin-0.2/sync.md

-# Chain Synchronization
+## Chain Synchronization

 This document describes how nodes discover peers and synchronize the blockchain.

-Synchronization is automatic and requires no central coordinator.
+Synchronization is decentralized and automatic.

+No central coordinator is required.

 ---

 ## General Behavior

-Each node maintains its own copy of the blockchain.
+Each node maintains an independent copy of the blockchain.

-When a node starts, it will:
+On startup, a node will:

-1. Load its local blockchain from disk
+1. Load its local chain state from disk
-2. Listen for incoming peer connections
+2. Accept incoming peer connections
-3. Connect to known peers if configured
+3. Connect to known peers, if configured
-4. Request blocks it does not yet have
+4. Request blocks beyond its current state
-5. Validate received blocks
+5. Validate all received data
-6. Extend its chain if the blocks are valid
+6. Extend its chain only with valid blocks

-Nodes remain synchronized by continuously exchanging new blocks.
+Nodes remain synchronized by continuously exchanging newly observed blocks.

 ---

 ## Initial Synchronization

-On startup, a node sends a synchronization request to all connected peers.
+When a node starts, it announces its current block height to connected peers.

-The request includes the node’s current block height.

-Peers respond by sending all blocks with a height greater than the requester’s height.
+Peers respond by transmitting blocks with a greater height.

-Blocks are sent sequentially in ascending order.
+Blocks are sent in ascending order and validated sequentially.

+Only valid blocks are retained.

 ---

 ## Block Validation

-Each received block is validated before being accepted.
+Every received block is independently verified before acceptance.

-Validation includes:
+Validation includes, but is not limited to:

 * correct reference to the previous block hash
 * valid proof-of-work
-* non-empty transaction list
+* a non-empty transaction set
-* valid difficulty value
+* a valid difficulty value

-Invalid blocks are discarded and not relayed.
+Blocks that fail validation are rejected and not relayed.

 ---

 ## Chain Selection

-If multiple valid chains are observed, the node selects the chain with the most accumulated proof-of-work.
+When multiple valid chains are observed, the node selects the chain with the greatest accumulated proof-of-work.

-Shorter or invalid chains are ignored.
+Chains with less work, or containing invalid blocks, are ignored.

 ---